JuliaDiff/BlueStyle/julia/style-guide.md

 Comments should be separated by at least two spaces from the expression and have a single space after the `#`.

+When referencing Julia in documentation note that "Julia" refers to the programming language while "julia" (typically in backticks, e.g. `julia`) refers to the executable.

 ### Documentation

 It is recommended that most modules, types and methods should have [docstrings](http://docs.julialang.org/en/latest/manual/documentation.html).